Skip to main contentSkip to main navigationSkip to footer content

 In the case of a bias incident report, BIRT may:

-• Consult and/or coordinate with other units including the Office of the Dean of Students, Office of Inclusive Excellence, program Deans, Chairs or the Academic Provost.
+• Consult and/or coordinate with other units including the Office of the Dean of Students, Office of Inclusive Excellence, College Deans, Division Directors or the Academic Provost.

 • Educate the individual responsible for a bias incident so they can know about the harm a particular action caused and offering advisement on avoiding harmful behavior in the future.